MRMSTCHS/kubify/README.md

 # Key Concepts

 1 yaml per service

 yup, you heard that right, it's finally here, 1 yaml file total, with minimal syntax (but also allows for advanced usage patterns, still only 1 total devops file per service (that developers and devops can easily maintain, 10x easier)!!!!!!!!!!!!!!!!)

 1 yaml per environment

 dev.yaml = "local" and actual deployed "dev" environment (they share a file, by design, yes, you heard me right, run all of dev on your laptop also and rapid test on it locally in 2 a total of 1 commands from scratch, even on day 1, 10x easier!!!!!)

 1 folder for backend services

 1 folder for frontend services

-	so you don't get those access patterns mixed up ever in a yaml
+..so you don't get those DevSecOps access patterns mixed up ever in a yaml

 Pure DevEx Developer love ..